JiayinCao/Tiny-Shading-Language/index.md

 In order to execute the shader code, it is necessary to create a shader instance given a shader template, regardless whether it is a shader unit template or shader group template.
 Shader instance is the only shader execution unit in TSL, it caches a resolved raw function pointer for its host program to execute.

 What is mentioned above is just a very brief introduction of how TSL works in a ray tracer.
 It doesn't covers all details in it.
-However, hopefully this could offer a quick big picture of how it works.
+Hopefully, this could offer a quick big picture of how it works.
 In an ideal world, I should have written a language spec for it, but I don't have that much time.
 For a more detailed tutorial, please check out the sample code in the source, which does demonstrates all that is needed to integrate TSL in a toy ray tracer.
 Following is the image generated in the sample project,
 ![](https://github.com/JiayinCao/Tiny-Shading-Language/blob/master/gallery/tsl_sample.jpg?raw=true)